Rolando Romero: Lightweight

-Early career

 Romero made his professional debut on December 2, 2016, scoring a first-round technical knockout (TKO) victory against David Courtney at the Sam's Town Hotel and Gambling Hall in Sunrise Manor, Nevada.
 Romero amassed an 8–0 record during the next three years, winning all but one of those fights by stoppage.
 Romero was next scheduled to face Andres Figueroa on April 20, 2019, on the undercard of the Danny Garcia and Adrián Granados welterweight bout.
 He won the fight by a fourth-round knockout.
 Romero had his first step-up in competition on November 1, 2019, when he faced Juan Carlos Cordones.
 He won the fight by a first-round knockout, stopping Cordones in the final minute of the opening round.
 Romero faced the undefeated Arturs Ahmetovs on February 22, 2020, on the undercard of Deontay Wilder and Tyson Fury II.
 He won the fight by a second-round technical knockout.

 Romero vs. Maríñez, Sparrow

 After compiling a record of 11–0 (10 KOs) Romero faced undefeated Dominican Jackson Maríñez for the vacant WBA interim lightweight title on August 15, 2020, at the Mohegan Sun Arena in Uncasville, Connecticut.
 Romero captured the vacant WBA interim title via twelve-round unanimous decision (UD) with the judges' scorecards reading 118–110, 116–112, and 115–113.
-This decision was considered very controversial, with the majority feeling Marinez earned the win.
+This decision was considered very controversial, with the majority feeling Maríñez earned the win.

 Romero was scheduled to take on Justin Pauldo, but Pauldo came in 5Ibs over the contracted weight.
 Romero's team would then change the weight to 140 Ibs, but Pauldo failed a pre-fight physical with the commission having to cancel it.
 Romero fought Avery Sparrow as a last minute opponent, the latter having had five weeks of training prior to this fight.
-Romero defeated his opponent by seventh-round technical knockout, and aired his frustrations with Sparrow's fighting style after the fight: "He fought like a coward, he just wanted a street fight because he knew he wasn’t gonna do anything to me."
+Romero defeated his opponent by seventh-round technical knockout, and aired his frustrations with Sparrow's fighting style after the fight: "He fought like a coward, he just wanted a street fight because he knew he wasn't gonna do anything to me."